 The most effective discipline is self-discipline.
 This takes effect when a student is responsible for his/her own actions and behaves so that he/she is in compliance with the discipline policies at Southwestern High School.
 When each student uses self-discipline, circumstances are such that all students may attend school in an atmosphere where learning can take place, safety is kept in mind, people can enjoy their time in school, and a positive relationship can exist between students, teachers and administrators.
 Self-discipline is not inherited; it must be learned.
-When students act in ways that are outlined as unacceptable at Southwestern High School is a participant, teachers and/or administrators must step in to help correct the unacceptable behavior.
+When students act in ways that are outlined as unacceptable at Southwestern High School, or at extracurricular events in which Southwestern High School is a participant, teachers and/or administrators must step in to help correct the unacceptable behavior.
 The following disciplinary techniques may include but are not limited to:

 - 1. Verbal/written warnings and student conferences

 - 2. Parental involvement

+- 3. Lunch Detention

-- 3. Detention after the school day
+- 4. Detention: before/after the school day

-- 4. Friday Night School
+- 5. Friday Night School

-- 5. Restriction of driving privileges
+- 6. Restriction of driving privileges

-- 6. Reduction of grades and loss of credit
+- 7. Reduction of grades and loss of credit

-- 7. Out-of-school suspension
+- 8. Out-of-school suspension

-- 8. Expulsion from school
+- 9. Expulsion from school

-- 9. Invalidation of driver's license
+- 10. Invalidation of driver's license

-- 10. Restriction or suspension of extra-curricular privileges (i.e. dances, school picnic, open gyms, etc.)
+- 11. Restriction or suspension of extra-curricular privileges (i.e. dances, school picnic, open gyms, etc.)

-- 11. School Community Service (i.e. cafeteria clean-up, etc.)
+- 12. School Community Service (i.e. cafeteria clean-up, etc.)

-- 12. Suspension from commencement exercises
+- 13. Suspension from commencement exercises

-- 13. Notification of police/probation/Bureau of Motor Vehicles
+- 14. Notification of police/probation/Bureau of Motor Vehicles

-- 14. Disciplinary removal from a course
+- 15. Disciplinary removal from a course

-- 15. Referral to Special Service Programs
+- 16. Referral to Special Service Programs

-- 16. Rearrangement of class schedule
+- 17. Rearrangement of class schedule

 - a.
 Detentions are to be scheduled with the staff member who originated the reprimand.
 Failure to serve a staff assigned detention will result in additional disciplinary actions.

 - b.
 Friday Night School times are from 3:15-6:00 PM.
 Friday Night School could fall on a Thursday night in the event of a Friday half day or other circumstances.

 - c.
 Failure to attend a detention or Friday Night School without prior arrangements with administration will result in additional consequences including but not limited to additional detentions, Friday Night School, In-School Suspensions, Out-of-School Suspensions, or possible expulsion if a student consistently fails to serve assigned detentions or Friday Night Schools.